UmairAhmad125/ticketX/README.md

 # ticketX
-This html/css capstone project is an online ticket selling website for concerts around the globe.
+This html/css capstone project is a website for concert details like artists, schedule and ticket pricing.

 ![screenshot](./resources/screenshot.png)